gmrammohan15/EVA4/S15A-Assignment/README.md

 https://github.com/ialhashim/DenseDepth
 Since the number of images is very huge, we need increase the RAM allocation in collab to 25 gb which comes free.\
 Run the prediction over batch of images , instead runnning all at once\
-Keep saving the prediction output into ZIP output.Python has good api's to work with ZIP files
+Keep saving the prediction output into ZIP output which gets saved in google drive from your collab.Python has good api's to work with ZIP files

 # Repo links
 Data set creation\